 According to obesity statistics gathered over the years, obesity has continued to spread across the globe, and the issue is only getting worse.

-There is a multitude of contributing factors that can lead to one being obese such as genetic background, poor diet, lack of physical activity, exposure to chemicals, as well as an assortment of others.
-Obesity is, in fact, such a complex issue that it can take a considerable amount of time and effort to help someone to lose the excess body fat for good.
-There can be a deep level of psychological digging to be done to really get down to the core of why somebody is prone to the lifestyle that can lead to obesity.
+Obesity is a complex issue that is often impossible to overcome for most.
+The amount of effort required to lose the excess body fat for good is extreme.
+There can be a deep level of psychological digging to get down to the core of why somebody is prone to the lifestyle that can lead to obesity.

 Is Obesity a Disease?

-Now this is a complicated topic which has layers of reasoning to be considered.
-To cover this question let’s first look at the definition of disease.
+Now, this is a complicated topic that has layers of reasoning to be considered.
+To cover this question, let’s first look at the definition of disease.